kevinbcoleman/kick-the-bucket/README.md

   - tackled the backend.
   - researched login authentication that will work will with React
   - got the routes to work and created related models.
+3. May 13 2021
+   - Tackling Login Authentication
+   - Login Authentication is hurting my brain.
+Am I just overthinking it?

+### Challenges
+1. Login Authentication:
+   - The user must be logged in for them to be able to add, edit, and delete an item.
+   - set the username to be undefined or an empty string
+   - The password is still going to be incrypted.
+   - Single Page Applications somewhat hurt my brain.
+   - Do you create a function that can be called by POST that will add the user and save it within the database?
+Since it has been noted by the tech advisor to create login auth within the backend.
+   - Does that mean when the login page is being rendered with the function attached to the POST route then there isn't a need for the frontend to do anything kinda?
+Like I wouldn't create the function with React.
+   - Does that mean when the auth has been verified......do I have to create a verified function to use when the user is trying to login?
+   - A locate user function???
+   - Am I literally overthinking it???